hoprnet/simulations/README.md

 ### `outside-safe-balance`
-This module allows you to sum up all the funds in outgoing channels for nodes linked to a safe.
+This module allows you to sum up all the funds in outgoing channels for nodes linked to a safe, or for every safe deployed.

 The modules requires environment variables:
 - `NODE_ADDRESS`: Full address of a running HOPRd node (format: `https://host:port`)